elroy-galbraith/project_filter/PITCH_SCRIPT.md

 > Watch.
 This caller reports a downed utility pole blocking the hospital entrance.
 Confidence: 92 percent.

-**[ACTION: Point to the NLP extraction panel at the bottom]**
+**[ACTION: Point to the NLP intel row at the top - the three colored cards]**

 > But we don't stop at text.
 Layer two: **Local NLP**.
 We pipe that transcript into a locally-hosted LLM—Llama 3, running offline via Ollama.
 >
-> Because our ASR gets the words right, the LLM can extract structured logistics: Location—main road, Black River.
-Blocked access—hospital.
-Resource needed—JPS line crew.
+> Because our ASR gets the words right, the LLM can extract structured logistics.
+Look at the top row—Location: main road, Black River.
+Hazard: downed utility pole.
+Dispatch: JPS line crew.
 >
 > This call just became a dispatch order.
+Everything the dispatcher needs—visible at a glance, zero scrolling.

 **[ACTION: Click Call 2 - wait for spinner]**